 In the case where the owner is an individual executing a contract not for business, the contractor’s liability for damages cannot be excluded totally by any agreement between the parties.
 In the case of structural defect(s) of a new residential building, defect liability of the contractor (and the seller) cannot be excluded by any agreement between the parties.
 Under the Product Liability Act, the manufacturer of a product is liable for damages caused by a defect even if there is no negligence on the part of the manufacturer.
-This act does not apply to real properties, but applies to building equipment, and the like.
+This act does not apply to real properties, but applies to building equipment etc.

 In general, under Dutch law, it is possible to exclude or limit liability, apart from liability for intentional acts or gross negligence.
 A developer can exclude or limit liability to the end-user for the construction, apart from intentional acts or gross negligence.
 It is however likely that parties will arrange for certain guarantees or maintenance contracts to be put in place, in similar terms to those between the developer and the builder.
 Any construction guarantee/liability arrangement between developer and contractor may be made to apply directly to the end-user.

-Upon completion of the building development, it is handed over to the employer who may in turn transfer the development to other end users.
-Depending on the nature of the relationship between the end user and the employer, claims for damage to the property may be made either under contract or in tort.
+Upon completion of the building development, it is handed over to the employer who may, in turn, transfer the development to other end users.
+Depending on the nature of the relationship between the end-user and the employer, claims for damage to the property may be made either under contract or in tort.

-Where a contractual relationship exists between the end user and the employer, the employer is liable to the end user for defects to the building and this liability may by agreement of the parties be limited to the defects liability period, the period within which any defects identified is to be made good.
-The end user is entitled to claim damages against the employer for any loss accruing from such defects.
+Where a contractual relationship exists between the end-user and the employer, the employer is liable to the end-user for defects to the building and this liability may by agreement of the parties be limited to the defects liability period, the period within which any defects identified is to be made good.
+The end-user is entitled to claim damages against the employer for any loss accruing from such defects.

 The parties may also by their contract exclude any liability for defects after hand over of the building development or may agree to adopt the liquidated damages approach by which the amount of the damages payable in the event of any defect is pre-determined at the commencement of the contract.